If you’ve ever been to China, you might have seen some of their interesting dog breeds.

 They’re surprisingly strong for their size and require more exercise than you might think for a small breed.

-This is down to their high energy levels, and the breed’s tendency for holding weight easily.
+This is down to their high energy levels and the breed’s tendency to hold weight easily.

-Due to their use as companion dogs, pugs appreciate the human interaction and are very aware of changes in their owner’s mood.
+Due to their use as companion dogs, pugs appreciate the human interaction and know their owner’s mood changes.